 - You will participate in local outings and activities designed exclusively for Discovery students.

-- All-School Travel : Excursions in the region will give you the chance to explore Alsace and the neighboring Black Forest.
-There will also be longer trips to the Burgundy region and to the spectacular Swiss town of Interlaken.
-These trips always combine cultural activities with free time for personal exploration.
+- All-School Travel : Discovery students enjoy trips that combine cultural activities with free time for personal exploration.
+Excursions in recent semesters have included Alsace and the neighboring Black Forest; longer trips to the Burgundy region and to Paris.
 And remember, these all-school trips and excursions are covered by your program fee, and include transportation, lodging, visits and some meals.

 Engage with Strasbourg:

 - Use your program-provided Student Culture Card to take advantage of Strasbourg’s rich cultural offerings.

 - Meet French and foreign students at Language Exchange Meetings.